OlgaBochkaryova/website/content/research.md

 ### Development of bioinformatic tools for detection and analysis of large-scale genomic variants in bacterial genomes ###

-*A collaboration with Dr. Nikita Alexeyev, Russia
+*A collaboration with Dr. Nikita Alexeev, Russia

 <div class="col-left">
   <img src="/pipeline-1-1.png" alt="Research picture" style="max-width: 90%">